Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: Experiments

-The training and attacks performed were similar to those in MNIST and CIFAR10.
-Table \ref{tab:imagenette} shows the results obtained without regularization, with adversarial training, and our proposed method.
-There were no analysis on this data set in the Input Gradient Regularization \cite{ross2017improving} and Jacobian Regularization papers to show with our results.
-Similar to the previous experiments, our models show higher $\hat{\rho}_{adv}$ values compared to normal training.
-When combined with adversarial training, the model shows the highest $\hat{\rho}_{adv}$.
-The experiments on MNIST, CIFAR10 and Imagenette data sets show that our training framework built on the proposed hypothesis indeed results in models with larger $\hat{\rho}_{adv}$, which implies that the distance between data points and decision boundary increases for the models trained with our training framework.
-We believe other regularization techniques such as Input Gradient Regularization \cite{ross2017improving} and Jacobian Regularization \cite{Jakubovitz2018improving} and adversarial training are indirectly trying to achieve the same objective.
-The drawback of these algorithms, however, is that they do not take advantage of unlabeled data sets during training.
-In the next section, the effects of different unlabeled data sets on the adversarial robustness of the model are compared.
+The training and attacks performed were similar to those in the experiments for MNIST and CIFAR10 datasets.
+Table \ref{tab:imagenette} shows the results obtained without regularization, with adversarial training, and the naive regularizer with unlabeled data.
+Also shown is the results obtained using Jacobian regularizer \cite{Jakubovitz2018improving} and TRADES \cite{zhang2019theoretically} with adversarial training.
+Similar to the previous experiments, our models show higher $\hat{\rho}_{adv}$ values compared to normal training and TRADEs \cite{zhang2019theoretically}.
+When combined with adversarial training, the model shows the highest $\hat{\rho}_{adv}$ value.
+The experiments on MNIST, CIFAR10 and Imagenette datasets show that a naive regularizer together with unlabeled data indeed results in models with larger $\hat{\rho}_{adv}$, which implies that the distance between data points and decision boundary increases for the models trained with unlabeled data that supports a larger area in the high dimensional input data space.
+We showed that even a naive regularizer can improve adversarial robustness of DL models using our generated unlabeled data.
+We defined and used a naive regularizer so that it would allow us to run rigorous experiments to study our hypotheses in sections \ref{sec:unlabeled} to \ref{sec:uuc}.
+Due to the slow speed of the Jacobian regularizer, we were not able to use this regularizer to run the experiments in sections \ref{sec:unlabeled} to \ref{sec:uuc} in a reasonable amount of time.
+However, we experimentally show Jacobian regularizer’s superiority over our naive regularizer in section \ref{sec:comparison_with_jacobian_regularization}.
+We believe other regularization techniques such as Input Gradient Regularization \cite{ross2018improving} and Jacobian Regularization \cite{Jakubovitz2018improving} and adversarial training are indirectly trying to achieve the ideal decision boundary explained before.
+The drawback of these algorithms, however, is that they do not take advantage of unlabeled data during training.
+In section \ref{sec:comparison_with_jacobian_regularization}, we conduct experiments to analyse how models trained with Jacobian regularization and unlabeled data perform in comparison to Jacobian regularization alone and the naive regularizer with unlabeled data.
+In other words, does unlabeled data help the models trained with Jacobian regularization perform even better.
+In the next section, we show the results of these experiments.